 There are early signals that the worst may be passing.

-TOPCon module prices have rebounded over 30% since December 2025, reaching $0.115-0.120 per watt FOB.
-The VAT rebate cancellation, while painful, forces a price floor by eliminating the subsidy that enabled below-cost exports.
+TOPCon module prices have rebounded from late-2025 lows, with OPIS-reported China TOPCon module markers around the $0.11-0.12/W FOB range in early April 2026.
+The rebate cancellation, while painful, supports a higher price floor by removing a policy cushion from below-cost exports.
 The consolidation platform is retiring capacity.
 And the technology transition to BC modules and eventually perovskite tandems will reward companies that can invest through the downturn — precisely the companies with the strongest balance sheets.

 The structural reality is unchanged: no other country or region has the supply chain density, the talent pipeline, the capital access, or the policy consistency to replicate what China built over two decades.
 The IEA's own numbers confirm this.
 The question is no longer whether China will dominate solar manufacturing — it does, and it will for the foreseeable future.
 The question is whether that dominance can be made sustainable, profitable, and compatible with a world that is increasingly uneasy about depending on a single country for its energy transition hardware.

-For broader context on China's green energy strategy, see china-green-energy-guide.
-For the manufacturing ecosystem that makes this possible, see china-manufacturing-guide.
-For how grid infrastructure is racing to absorb the solar boom, see china-grid-investment-574-billion-green-transition.
-And for the energy storage systems that complement solar generation, see china-battery-storage-boom.
+For broader context on the tariff and buyer-risk side of Chinese solar, see US & EU Tariffs on Chinese Solar Panels 2026.
+For the manufacturing ecosystem that makes this possible, see How China Manufactures: Inside the World's Factory (2026).
+For how grid infrastructure is racing to absorb the solar boom, see China $574B Grid Fix: Self-Made Renewable Crisis (2026).
+And for the energy storage systems that complement solar generation, see China Battery Storage Boom: Grid-Scale BESS Explained.

 FAQ